A prime number "Game of Life": can floor($y \cdot p\#$) be prime for all $p$>=2?: Proposing practical predictions

 Long-term predictions imply that the number of primes may surpass $10^6$ at $\approx$ stage 339 ($p = 2281$), $10^9$ at $\approx$ stage 702 ($p = 5297$), $10^{12}$ at $\approx$ stage 1210 ($p = 9811$), $10^{100}$ at $\approx$ stage 118948 ($p = 1568341$), and may have reached $n \approx 10^{10^{155}}$ by the time that $\theta(p) > p$ where we expect to see the next slight decline of the sequence ever since stage 139 (see table \ref{table7}). \\

 The following seemingly unrelated approximation formula for $n$ can be used in the medium term:

-\\ which is surprisingly accurate in spite of its simplicity in the narrow sense that it is off by less than 20, with one little exception, for $s \leq 61$, off by at most 20\% for $98 \leq s \leq 114$, and off by at most 15.4\% for $115 \leq s \leq 318$ --- compared to more elaborate predictions, the latter may hold even for a couple more $s \leq 400$.
+\\ which is surprisingly accurate in spite of its simplicity in the narrow sense that it is off by less than 20, with one little exception, for $s \leq 61$, off by at most 20\% for $98 \leq s \leq 114$, and off by at most 15.4\% for $115 \leq s \leq 331$ --- compared to more elaborate predictions, the latter may hold even for a couple more $s \leq 500$.
 Furthermore, \eqref{eq11} may be off by a factor of no more than 2 for $66 \leq s \leq 1000+$.
-In light of the time it would take to meticulously calculate $n$ for all $s \leq 1000$, the exact crossover on the large side of the inequality will always remain a mystery, thus calling into question any more daring predictions regarding \eqref{eq11}.
+In the long run, however, the expression in \eqref{eq11} is expected to far exceed $n$, thus calling into question any more daring predictions based on it.